-OnStar eNav: Allows subscribers to send destinations from Google MapsTM and MapQuest.com to their Turn-by-Turn Navigation or screen-based navigation system.
+OnStar eNav: Allows subscribers to send destinations from MapQuest.com to their Turn-by-Turn Navigation or screen-based navigation system.
 When ready, the directions will be downloaded to the vehicle.

-Destination Download:
+Destination Download: Press . then request the Advisor to download directions to the navigation system in the vehicle.

-Push , then request the Advisor to download directions to the navigation system in the vehicle.
-After the call ends, push the "Go" button on the navigation screen to begin driving directions.
+After the call ends, press the "Go" button on the navigation screen to begin driving directions.